DanielSmith/danielsmith/README.md

 ## `Hello from Daniel Smith`

-_I am writing this... it's not near done.. avert your eyes_

 ## Introduction

 I am web/app developer that enjoys mixing the creative and technical worlds.
 I can be happy on the front end, the server (or serverless) side, or both.
 A few special interests are Social media, Mapping, and Search that melds Location, Time, and Tags.